octopus-network/octopus-docs/src/maintain/v2/validator-operations.md

 >
 > **Note**:
 >
-> For **Unstaking**:
+> Following the execution of the `Unstake` operation by a validator, the staked $NEAR will be returned:
 >
-> In case you have not done the Unbond operation, your staked $NEAR will be returned to you after the unbonding period of 7 days.
+> 7 days of the unbonding period if the validator has not previously initiated the `Unbond` operation;
 >
-> However, if you have already executed the Unbond operation, you can expect to receive your staked $NEAR within 2~4 days.
+> 2~4 days if the validator is not bonded to any Appchain or has already executed the `Unbond` operation.